DUNE/dune-justin/docs/index.md

-## justIn workflow system documentation
+## justIN workflow system documentation

 Versioned copies of this documentation are kept in the docs subdirectory of the [dune-justin GitHub repo](https://github.com/DUNE/dune-justin/).
 All the